bounswe/2021SpringGroup8/README.md

-# CmpE 352 Group 8 (2021 Spring)
+# CmpE 451 Group 8 (2021 Fall)
-- We are currently 8 students from Fundamentals of Software Engineering Course (CmpE 352.01).
+- We are currently 8 students from Fundamentals of Software Engineering Course (CmpE451.02).
 You can check out our [wiki](https://github.com/bounswe/2021SpringGroup8/wiki) for the project details.

 ## Team Members
 - [Mehmet Selahaddin Şentop (Communicator)](https://github.com/bounswe/2021SpringGroup8/wiki/Mehmet-Selahaddin-Şentop)